variantstudios/westlakewine.com/pages/beer-specials/index.md

 description: 'Best beer selection in Greeley, including an eclectic  selection of micro brews and imports.'
 subtitle:
 permalink: /beer-specials/
-pdf_path: /assets/images/website-beer-ad-4th.pdf
+pdf_path: /assets/images/website-beer-ad-7-5-17.pdf
 ---

-The best Beer Selection in Greeley, including an eclectic selection of micro brews.
-The latest Beer Specials on sale today at Westlake Wine & Spirits.
+The best Beer Selection in Greeley, including an eclectic selection of micro brews. &nbsp;The latest Beer Specials on sale today at Westlake Wine & Spirits.

-All sales while supplies last–Sale prices good through Tuesday, July 4, 2017.
+All sales while supplies last–Sale prices good through Tuesday, July 11, 2017.